What is KYC?

 Our KYC process

-As stated elsewhere in the Help Center your savings are administered by MangoPay, an EU-regulated financial institution based in Luxemburg and held as e-Money.
+Your savings are administered by MangoPay, an EU-regulated financial institution based in Luxemburg and held as e-Money.
 MangoPay is also responsible for doing our KYC validation checks.

 There are two KYC levels: